 Those three are the most common offenders when it comes to food-borne contamination.
 You don’t have to worry about them if you grow your own produce at home.

 Growing your own vegetables by organic gardening is not only healthier and tastier, but it’s also cost-efficient.
-You can easily generate one hundred pounds of tomatoes from a hundred square feet in your backyard or twenty pounds of carrots from 24 square feet.
+You can easily generate one hundred pounds of tomatoes from a hundred square feet in your backyard.
+You can also generate twenty pounds of carrots from 24 square feet.

 How about that?